cmusatyalab/gabriel/examples/README.md

 python3 one_way/producer_client.py
 ```

-To run two producers and see their outputs, stop the producer client.
+To run two producers and see their outputs, stop the producer client (but keep
+the server and engine running).
 Then run:

 ```bash
 python3 one_way/engine.py 1